 The first step to protect your health and the health of your family is learning about what may pollute your source of drinking water.
 Potential contamination may occur naturally, or as a result of human activity.

 What are Some Naturally Occurring Sources of Pollution?

-Microorganisms: Bacteria, viruses, parasites and other microorganisms are sometimes found in water.
+Bacteria, viruses, parasites and other microorganisms are sometimes found in water.
 Shallow wells — those with water close to ground level — are at most risk.
 Runoff, or water flowing over the land surface, may pick up these pollutants from wildlife and soils.
 This is often the case after flooding.
 Some of these organisms can cause a variety of illnesses.
-Symptoms include nausea and diarrhea.
-These can occur shortly after drinking contaminated water.
+Some of the most serious organisms of concern include certain E Coli bacteria and the protozoan parasite Cryptosporidium.
+Shortly after drinking contaminated water, initial symptoms may include nausea and diarrhea.
 The effects could be short-term yet severe (similar to food poisoning) or might recur frequently or develop slowly over a long time.